open-access-policies/streaming/_security_policies/sec_pol_007.md

 - COPPA compliance for AI systems affecting children
 - Regular privacy impact assessments for AI deployments

+**Enhanced COPPA Protections for Children:**
+- Recommendation algorithms are specifically designed to prevent profiling of users known to be under 13 for advertising purposes
+- Children's data is not used to train models for features that are not directed at children or age-appropriate
+- AI-driven content moderation systems include enhanced protections for child safety and age-appropriate content filtering
+- Behavioral advertising algorithms are completely disabled for users under 13 years of age
+- Machine learning models processing children's data undergo additional bias testing for age-appropriate content recommendations
+- AI systems affecting children undergo enhanced privacy impact assessments with specific COPPA compliance verification

 **3.6 AI Transparency and Explainability**

 AI systems must provide appropriate transparency: